Balabac Island, Palawan – Island Hopping Boat Tour Guide

 Balabac Island is located in the southernmost part of Palawan province, Philippines.
 To get there, you need to take a combination of land, sea, and air transportation.

-1. Fly to Puerto Princesa: The nearest major city to Balabac Island is Puerto Princesa.
+1. Fly to Puerto Princesa, the nearest major city to Balabac.
 You can fly to Puerto Princesa International Airport from Manila or other major cities in the Philippines.

-It is important to note that travel to Balabac Island requires careful planning and coordination with a reputable travel agency or tour operator.
+It is important to note that travel to Balabac Island requires careful planning and coordination.
 The island is a remote destination and facilities such as accommodations and medical facilities are limited.
-It is also recommended to check the travel advisories and safety precautions before going to Balabac Island.
+There are no atms there so make sure you withdraw cash when in Puerto Princesa.

 Islands to visit around Balabac island